dkwdaft/newcasle-puppetry-fest-hand/README.md

 # **acknowledgements**

-Thank you to the following people for helping me with my project for the Newcastle puppetry festival.
+Thank you to the following people for helping me with my project for the Newcastle Puppetry Festival.

 * 	Everybody at coderdojo Gateshead for their help mentoring and support.

-* Dani from coderdojo Gateshead and Matt from the Newcastle puppetry festival for giving me the opportunity to design an automaton for the Newcastle puppetry festival.
+* Dani from coderdojo Gateshead and Matt from the Newcastle Puppetry Festival for giving me the opportunity to design an automaton for the Newcastle Puppetry festival.

 * Megan from Newcastle University for letting me Loan a BBC micro bit for the duration of the festival and beforehand to build my project.